 Another benefit was the ability to enable mobile printing.

 “Now our people simply load the EveryonePrint app on their phone, and they can securely print to any printer in the company - that was a big win for us.”

 In conclusion, John said: “Printing is done every day, 24 hours a day and if it didn’t work my team would know about it.
 I sent an email round asking everyone what they thought and if we met our goals - the response was a resounding ‘it’s great, we love it’.
 There’s no better testimonial than that.”

 As shown by John and the Intracoastal Realty team, there are incredible benefits to leverage when moving print to the cloud and letting go of print management altogether.
-But moving to the cloud is a big change, one that can be scary.
-That's why we offer a full 30-day free trial of our Hybrid Cloud Platform, so you know you want to implement it before you commit.
+But moving to the cloud is a big change.
+That's why we offer a full 30-day free trial of Hybrid Cloud Platform, so you know you want to implement it before you commit and invest.